vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The network that the virtual container host uses to generate the Docker API.
 The Docker API only uses this network.

-If not specified, the virtual container host uses the external network for client traffic.
+If not specified, the virtual container host uses the public network for client traffic.
 If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.

 <pre>--client-network <i>network_name</i></pre>